andrewsamehkedees/angular-quickstart/README.md

 ## Remove Styling

-If you decide that our styling is not for you, all you'll need to do is remove the [demo-styling.css](https://github.com/netlify-templates/angular-quickstart/blob/tn/designUpdates/src/demo-styling.css) file.
+If you decide that our styling is not for you, all you'll need to do is remove the demo-styling.css file if it exists.

 ## Testing